Health Insurance FAQ

 Where can I find prescription benefit details?

-The 2024 Health Insurance Medicare Handbook or 2024 Health Insurance Non-Medicare Handbook provides cost and benefit details for the prescription coverage associated with each CTPF-sponsored health insurance plan.
+The 2025 Health Insurance Handbooks provide cost and benefit details for the prescription coverage associated with each CTPF-sponsored health insurance plan.

 What is the Health Insurance Marketplace and does it affect me?